artech-git/apollo/content/posts/asref_borrow_deref.md

 ```

 ### Points to note while using AsRef & AsMut

-- Usage of these traits is best suited when you have to derive a type which is mostly a field of a struct and conversion doesn't involve any expensive computation
+- Usage of these traits is best suited when you have to derive a type that is mostly a field of a struct, and the conversion doesn't involve any expensive computation.
-- These traits gives you flexibility in usage, meaning you may have a single `AsRef` for some type, where as you may have severals `AsMut` for distinct types and they don't depend on each other in any way !
+- These traits give you flexibility in usage, meaning you may have a single `AsRef` for some type, whereas you may have several `AsMut` for distinct types, and they don't depend on each other in any way!
-- It's better to avoid writing these traits for `Non-Sized` types such as `&dyn ..` or `&mut dyn..`
+- It's better to avoid writing these traits for `Non-Sized` types such as `&dyn ..` or `&mut dyn..`.

 ## Borrow & BorrowMut
-`Borrow` trait is similar to `AsRef` trait in a way that it supports borrowing of type A into type B, but the catch lies that it let's you borrow rather than converting something, Hence point of comparsion shall be between **how to distinguish between borrow and conversion**
+The `Borrow` trait is similar to the `AsRef` trait in that it supports borrowing of type A into type B, but the catch is that it lets you borrow rather than convert something.
+Hence, the point of comparison shall be between **how to distinguish between borrowing and conversion**.

-**Conversion of any type to another type is straight forward since it doesn't enforces us to carry any further more semantic information, while borrowing shall satisfy such norms**
+**Conversion of any type to another type is straightforward since it doesn't enforce us to carry any further semantic information, while borrowing shall satisfy such norms.**

-From above information `Borrow` is similar to `AsRef` but with an additional contract: the borrowed form must **hash, compare, and order the same as the owned form**.
+From the above information, `Borrow` is similar to `AsRef` but with an additional contract: the borrowed form must **hash, compare, and order the same as the owned form**.

-Let's checkout it's definition first
+Let's check out its definition first.

 ```rust
 pub trait Borrow<Borrowed: ?Sized> {